 Step 4: Claiming an Existing Google Business Profile

 If you find that your business already has a profile on Google but you’re not the one managing it, you’ll need to claim ownership.
+Claiming your profile unlocks powerful tools like Google Posts, direct bookings, and messaging features that can boost your visibility and engagement when used strategically.

 How to Claim an Existing Profile